nickanderson/nickanderson.github.io/content/post/emacs-carnival-2025-07--writing-experience/index.md

 This is my contribution to the [Emacs Carnival 2025-07: Writing Experience](https://gregnewman.io/blog/emacs-carnival-2025-07-writing-experience/).

-For me the experience of writing in Emacs is a frequent, ever evolving, largely in org-mode, magical experience that has became critical for the way I operate.
+For me the experience of writing in Emacs is a frequent, ever evolving, largely in org-mode, magical experience that has become critical for the way I operate.

 ![](2025-07-25_18-24-44_Screenshot_20250725_182422.png)![](2025-07-25_18-25-30_Screenshot_20250725_182522.png)